pinojs/pino/docs/transports.md

     pipeline: [{
       target: './my-transform.js'
     }, {
-      // Use target: 'pino/file' to write to stdout
+      // Use target: 'pino/file' with 'options: { destination: 1 }' to write to stdout
       // without any change.
       target: 'pino-pretty'
     }]